teodoropiccinni/custom-social-embed/readme.txt

 == Screenshots ==

-1. View of backend Plugin panel: Custom Instagram Embed
+1. View of backend Plugin panel: Custom Social Embed
 2. This is how the the default Instagram embedding engine works
-3. After enabling the Custom Instagram Embed plugin.
+3. After enabling the Custom Social Embed plugin.
 All TAGS and comments are removed